IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

 be more robust we could keep separate lists of type and term arities, or (better, but at a slight cost) provide a list of `TypeArg |
-TermArg` values, removing the first element every time we encounter an instantiation or application, and checking that it is of the correct kind.)
+TermArg` values, removing the first element every time we encounter an instantiation or application, and checking that it is of the correct kind.
+[UPDATE: I'm implementing (c) in the CEK machine since we're not too worried about efficiency in the typed world.
+We'll see how that translates to the untyped world and we can revert to simple argument-counting if things get too complicated.])

 This process is clearly much more efficient than that in the original CEK machine, and in fact enabled the alternative CEK machine with